oluwafisayomi-balogun/ExchangeRateTelegramBot/README.md

 ---

-## Deploying (Railway)
+## Deploying to Railway

+Railway runs `python bot.py` on their servers 24/7 — your laptop can be off and the bot stays alive.
+Two files make this work automatically:

+- **`requirements.txt`** — Railway reads this to install dependencies
+- **`Procfile`** — tells Railway what command to run (`worker: python bot.py`)

+**Steps:**

 1. Push this repo to GitHub
 2. Go to [railway.app](https://railway.app) → New Project → Deploy from GitHub repo
-3. Add `BOT_TOKEN` as an environment variable under your project's Variables tab
-4. Railway auto-detects Python and runs `python bot.py`

-The bot will run 24/7.
-You can then share your live `@yourbotname` handle as a demo.
+3. Select your repo
+4. Go to the **Variables** tab → add `BOT_TOKEN` with your token as the value
+5. Railway deploys automatically — your bot is live

+When you push new changes to GitHub, Railway redeploys automatically.

 ---